 Noah Graham/NBAE/Getty Images

 Follow me on twitter @Leslie_Kam.
-I am also on The Basketball Machine for more NBA laughs.
+I am also on The Basketball Machine, a NBA blog that has nothing to do with actual machines.